Click on any section to explore

 Step 1: Identification

 ALL assets and liabilities must be accounted for - no matter when acquired or whose name is on them.
-This includes:

 Step 2: Classification